WHY WE NEED CLEAN WATER

 Clean water is central to the health of the Cape’s natural ecosystems.
 Our coastal waters, estuaries and embayments support valuable shellfish such as oysters and clams, as well as important finfish such as winter flounder and striped bass.
 Waterbirds, migrating waterfowl, raptors and wildlife feed on fish, shellfish and aquatic plants.
 Freshwater ponds and streams support numerous fish and wildlife species, including important diadromous species such as river herring and American eels, which live in both fresh water and the ocean.
 The Cape’s ecosystems and food webs depend upon clean water.

 Commercial and recreational fishing and shellfishing also bring in additional millions of dollars each year.
-For example, from 2000 – 2004, the average annual value of commercial and recreational shellfishing was $11.4 million.
+From 2000 – 2004, the average annual value of commercial and recreational shellfishing was $11.4 million.
 In 2009 alone the value of commercial fishing was $19 million, while the value of commercial fishing for species that eat river herring was over $37 million (NRCS, Cape Cod Water Resources Restoration Project: Why It Matters to Massachusetts Economy).
-These numbers do not include water-focused organizations such as oceanographic institutions and businesses, non-governmental organizations, educational institutions and laboratories that employ people and provide services and products.
+In 2018, the economic value of Cape Cod’s commercial fisheries totaled over $73.6 million, accounting for over 11 percent of the economic value of the Commonwealth’s commercial fisheries (“Port by Port: Profiles and Analysis of the Massachusetts Commercial Fishery“).
+These numbers do not include the economic contribution from water-focused organizations such as oceanographic institutions and businesses, non-governmental organizations, educational institutions, and laboratories that employ people and provide services and products.

 WATERS OF THE CAPE